 *at the end of the year

-Should I file taxes if someone claims me as a dependent?
+Should I file taxes even if someone claims me as a dependent?

-Can I get a student discount on my taxes?
+Can I get a student discount on tax filing?

 TaxSlayer offers a free tax filing option for people who have a simple tax situation.
 You can qualify to use TaxSlayer Simply Free if: